 As far as locations, HomeAway boasts properties in a variety of countries.
-Whether you’re looking for a flat in Europe, a beach house in Florida, or a country villa in Asia, you’ll be able to find it on the platform.
+Whether you’re looking for a country villa in Europe, a beach house in Florida, or a flat in Asia, you’ll be able to find it on the platform.
 For more information about how HomeAway and Airbnb compare, check out our comprehensive Airbnb vs. HomeAway guide.

-Note: HomeAway also owns VacationRentals.com and VRBO.
+HomeAway also owns VacationRentals.com and VRBO.
 Both websites are virtually identical to HomeAway and offer almost the same properties for rent.
 Therefore, we won’t discuss them separately, but they are similarly good Airbnb competitors.

 Up next, we have something a bit different.
 Homestay is a service that focuses on helping you find accommodations in the homes of families around the world.
 Unlike Airbnb, it only focuses on shared accommodations.

-Additionally, the idea behind Homestay is that you don’t just stay in someone’s home, but get to experience their culture firsthand.
+Additionally, the idea behind Homestay is that you don’t just stay in someone’s home, you get to experience their culture firsthand.
 It’s less transactional than Airbnb, though the service isn’t free.
-Generally, however, Homestay rooms will tend to cost less than those on Airbnb.
+Generally, however, Homestay rooms tend to cost less than those on Airbnb.